Portrait of Isabella of Portugal (van Eyck): Description

 Portrait of Isabella of Portugal is especially notable for the forward way in which she places her hand over the faux stone parapet.
 With this gesture Isabella extends her presence out of the pictorial space and into that of the viewer.
 This illusionistic motif was later developed in his London Léal Souvenir, where the subject's arm rests on the painting's lower left frame as if the subject had just suddenly and informally arrived to the sitting and casually positioned herself.
 This conceit was later and most famously emulated by Petrus Christus's Portrait of a Carthusians which placed a fly perched on the faux center lower border of his canvas.
-Van Eyck had already gone further than this however, and has in this portrait created a number of illusionistic perspectives.
+Van Eyck had already gone further than this, however, and has, in this portrait, created a number of illusionistic perspectives.

-From surviving copies it can be deduced that apart from the actual oak frame there were two other 'painted on' frames, one of which was lettered with gothic inscription to the top, while a faux stone parapet provided support for her hands to rest upon.
+From surviving copies, it can be deduced that apart from the actual oak frame, there were two other 'painted on' frames, one of which was lettered with inscription the top, while a faux stone parapet provided support for her hands to rest upon.

 Van Eyck painted a second portrait during his visit to Portugal, his 1428 Portrait of a Man with a Blue Chaperon.
 Art historians tend to look to this work to deduce how the Isabella portrait may have looked.
 The Blue Hood painting is rendered in a miniaturist scale, presumably so as to make it easier to ship back to Bruges, so it is reasonable to assume the future Queen's portrait was of much the same scale.

-Although the original has been lost and is today known only from a few copies, van Eyck was a renowned and widely copied artist at the time and its probable influence can be seen in paintings of the queen by Rogier van der Weyden as well as in a depiction by an unknown northern artist of the mid-15th century, although both works show Isabella at a much older age.
-From a copy by an unknown follower, we can see that Isabella is shown directly gazing at the viewer, a highly daring and intimate pose for a betrothal portrait.
-Although her look is suitably coy, it is obviously intended to be alluring.
+Although the original is today known only from a few copies, van Eyck was a renowned and widely copied artist at the time, and its probable influence can be seen in paintings of the queen by Rogier van der Weyden, as well as in a mid-15th century depiction of her by an unknown northern artist; although both works show Isabella at a much older age.